Castleman disease: History

 Unicentric Castleman disease was first described in a case series by Benjamin Castleman in 1956.
 By 1984, a number of case reports had been published describing a multicentric variant of the disease and with some reports describing an association with Kaposi's sarcoma.
 In 1995, the association between HHV-8 and Castleman disease was described in patients with HIV.
 Formal diagnostic criteria and definition of the disease was established in 2016, which will allow for better understanding and the ability to appropriately track and research CD.
 In 2017, international consensus diagnostic criteria for idiopathic multicentric Castleman disease (iMCD) were established for the first time.
 In 2018, the first treatment guidelines for iMCD were established.
 In 2020 the first evidence based diagnostic criteria and treatment guidelines were established for unicentric Castleman disease.

 World Castleman Disease Day was established in 2018 and is held every year on July 23.
 This date was chosen for Benjamin Castleman's initial case series describing Castleman disease, which was published in July 1956, and the diagnostic criteria for idiopathic multicentric Castleman disease, which were published in the journal Blood on March 23, 2017.

 Castleman Disease Collaborative Network

-The Castleman Disease Collaborative Network (CDCN) was founded in 2012 and is the largest organization focused on Castleman disease.
+The Castleman Disease Collaborative Network (CDCN), founded in 2012, is the largest organization dedicated to Castleman disease.
 It is a global initiative dedicated to research and treatment for Castleman disease (CD) and to improve survival for all patients with CD.
-The CDCN works to achieve this by facilitating collaboration among the global research community, mobilizing resources, strategically investing in high-impact research, and supporting patients and their loved ones.
+The CDCN works to achieve this by facilitating collaboration among the global research community, mobilizing resources, strategically investing in high-impact research, and supporting patients and people supporting them.